stefvhuynh/dotfiles/README.md

 To run the install scripts, run `bash bin/install.sh`.
 You will need to run it from this project's root directory.
 You can run `sudo -s 'bash bin/install.sh` to avoid password prompts during installation.
 Additionally, you can run any of the scripts inside `bin/` by themselves if you want.
+You can also uninstall everything by running `bash bin/uninstall.sh` or only uninstall the pieces you don't want by running the proper scripts.

 CLI Tools
 ---------